Skip to content

 Use this when a tool reports that resource access requires authorization.

-Run a command inside a Keycard secure session.
-The session provisions just-in-time credentials and enforces policy on tool use.
+Run a command inside a Keycard secure session to provision just-in-time credentials and enforce policy on tool use.

 Terminal window